maduwatas/Vin-HkE/README.md

 <img src="./images/profileHke.png" width="200" />

-In your karoo's profile window you will see all the additional fields that the Vin Extension provides for your karoo.
+In your karoo's profile window you will see all the additional fields that the Vin HkE provides for your karoo.
 You can choose several graphic fields and a simple text field with calories burned estimated from heart rate.

-For the graphic fields of power, pulse, calories consumed and power balance, we recommend choosing the single row layout with two free fields and the Vin HkE graphic field below.
+For the graphic fields of power, heart rate, calories consumed and power balance, we recommend choosing the single row layout with two free fields and the Vin HkE graphic field below.

+Power balance widget can be integrated with 4 additional standard fields.

-For the Pit Board you must choose a full screen graphic field.
+For the Pit Board or workout widget you must choose a full screen graphic field.

 ## Calories estimated by Heart Rate

-A calories consumpiton estimation hear rate based
+A single field with calories consumpiton estimation, hear rate based

 ## Graphical Power